Disclosure / Affiliate Notice:

 Start With a Real Edit, Not Just Folding

 Small closets fill up quickly because everything goes back inside without question.
-Before storing anything, it helps to lay winter items out on the bed or sofa and divide them into three groups:
+Before storing anything, it helps to divide winter items into three groups:

 - worn regularly